 The Board of Directors believes strongly that its directors and executive officers should have meaningful share ownership in UEI.
 Accordingly, the Board has established minimum share ownership requirements.
 Each Board of Director member is expected to own, at a minimum, that number of shares of common stock equal in value to their annual compensation, and each executive officer is expected to own, at a minimum, that number of shares of common stock equal in value to a multiple of his or her base salary ranging from a low of one times for certain executive officers to a high of four times for our Chairman and Chief Executive Officer.
-While each director and executive officer will have until March 2016 to meet these minimum share ownership requirements, and any new director or executive officer will have five years from his or her start date to meet these minimum ownership requirements, presently, all of our directors and executive officers meet these guidelines.
+Any new director or executive officer will have five years from his or her start date to meet these minimum ownership requirements.
+Presently, all of our directors and executive officers meet these guidelines.
 For purposes of meeting this minimum share ownership requirement, each equivalent share of common stock held under our benefits plans and each share of time-based restricted stock is considered as a share of common stock.
 Stock options and unissued shares of performance-based restricted stock are not considered towards meeting this requirement.
-More information pertaining to Executive Officer stock ownership guidelines is set forth under the heading "Executive Officer Stock Ownership Guidelines" in the "Compensation Discussion and Analysis" section.
+More information pertaining to Executive Officer stock ownership Guidelines" in the "Compensation Discussion and Analysis" section.
 In addition, more information pertaining to Board of Director stock ownership guidelines is set forth under the heading "Director Stock Ownership Guidelines" in the "Director Compensation and Stock Ownership Guidelines" section.